Heard of the cinnamon challenge?

 Cinnamon is high in cinnamaldehyde, which is thought to be responsible for most of the spice’s health benefits.
 This, and the other active ingredients of cinnamon have proven antioxidant and anti-inflammatory properties.
 Recent studies have shown a regime of regular cinnamon supplements can improve the quality of life of people suffering from a variety of diseases, ranging from rheumatoid arthritis to diabetes.

 Cinnamon contains derivatives, such as cinnamaldehyde, cinnamic acid, cinnamate, and numerous other components such as polyphenols.
 The pronunciation and spelling of these components may be hard to understand, but their results aren’t.
 Early studies have demonstrated antioxidant, anti-inflammatory, antidiabetic, antimicrobial, and/or anticancer effects from one or more of these components.

-Additionally, recent clinical trials have looked at cinnamon in the forms of bark, essential oils, bark powder, and phenolic compounds, and how each of these can improve human health.
-These trials explored the beneficial effects of cinnamon in Alzheimer’s disease, diabetes, arthritis, and arteriosclerosis.
+Recent clinical trials have looked at cinnamon in the forms of bark, essential oils, bark powder, and phenolic compounds, and how each of these can improve human health.
+These trials explored the beneficial effects of cinnamon on Alzheimer’s disease, diabetes, arthritis, and arteriosclerosis.
 New research continues to be proposed and conducted, but evidence is mounting that cinnamon is an herb on par with turmeric in reducing inflammation.

-An example of one such study published early last year found that as little as 500mg of cinnamon, taken twice a day, reduced the serum levels of C-reactive protein (CRP), tumor necrosis factor-α (TNF-α) and diastolic blood pressure in women with rheumatoid arthritis.
-The women taking the cinnamon also reported fewer swollen or tender joints, allowing them to move more freely.
+An example of one such study published in early 2018 found that as little as 500 mg of cinnamon, taken twice a day, reduced the serum levels of C-reactive protein (CRP), tumor necrosis factor-α (TNF-α) and diastolic blood pressure in women with rheumatoid arthritis.
+The women taking the supplement also reported fewer swollen or tender joints, allowing them to move more freely.